Fax Configuration

 - Contacts with a blue ‘Custom Contact’ label next to their name are custom contacts created by your practice.
 When you use this contact in a letter/referral, Elation will send the letter/referral and attachments based on the contact information you saved for the contact.
 Learn more about how the contact information is used here.

 You will not be able to edit contact information for Providers from Elation’s Provider Directory.
-Use the use a different address”, “use a different phone” or “use a different fax” buttons to add preferred contact information for Providers from Elation’s Provider Directory.
+Use the use a different address”, use a different phone or use a different fax buttons to add preferred contact information for Providers from Elation’s Provider Directory.
 Elation will use the fax number you stored in the Preferred Fax number field to send your faxes to that contact.

 ,